Test-Time Training on Nearest Neighbors for Large Language Models: Results

 \subsection{Comparisons with Baselines}

 We compare TTT-NN with three natural baselines: 1) in-context neighbors, 2) interpolation with the distribution of tokens among the neighbors, and 3) dynamic evaluation.
 We found that our method outperforms all three.
-Table \ref{tab:baselines} shows detailed results on the large GPT2 model.
+Table \ref{tab:baselines} shows detailed results on the large \mbox{GPT-2} model.
+Section~\ref{related} discusses those baselines in the context of related work.
 The next few paragraphs discuss the implementation of those baselines.

 Many methods use retrieved neighbors as additional context for the test instance, without test-time training.
-Unlike ours, models for those methods need to be trained also with retrieval and additional context.
+Unlike ours, models for those methods need to be trained also with retrieval.
 Due to the prohibitive cost of training with retrieval, we experiment with a baseline that simply uses the neighbors in-context at test time.
 Specifically, we concatenate the neighbors in increasing distance, and include as much of the concatenated text as possible into the context window of the test instance, in addition to its original context.
 This baseline improves performance in a few cases, e.g. \texttt{pile\_enron}, but does not help much overall.

-Also discussed in Section \ref{retrieval}, the KNN-LM line of work interpolates between the distribution of the next token among the neighbors, and the distribution predicted by the language model.
+Also discussed in Subsection~\ref{retrieval}, the KNN-LM line of work interpolates between the distribution of the next token among the neighbors, and the distribution predicted by the language model.
 However, the cost of directly implementing their method on large datasets like the Pile is prohibitive.
 While our method creates a database entry for each document, theirs creates one for each token in the training data; also, retrieval needs to be performed for each token in the test instance.

 To make the comparison feasible, we propose a modification.
 For each next token in the test instance, instead of using a different distribution by querying with the previous tokens as context, we can make use of our document-level database by querying with all tokens in the test instance.
 The rest remains the same: We interpolate this distribution with the one predicted by the language model, and choose the best interpolation hyper-parameter on \texttt{pile\_all} (2\% NN, 98\% LM).
+In Table~\ref{tab:baselines}, this modified baseline is called \emph{Interpolate}.